melindwang/melindwang.github.io/index.md

 I am a senior research assistant at the Federal Reserve Board of Governors, and graduated Phi Beta Kappa from the University of Southern California with a degree in Economics and Mathematics.

 My research is centered on (i). how to house low-income households, (ii). how policies might enable low-income economic mobility, and (iii). mortgage markets.
-My fields of study are urban economics, real estate, and public finance.
+My fields of study are in spatial and urban economics.

 My <a href="/assets/MelindaWangCV.pdf">CV</a>